ryzheboka/taskana-doc/new-doc-structure/first-example/docs/user-guide/core-concepts/overview.md

     Call TaskanaEngineConfiguration.buildEngine to obtain a TaskanaEngine.

     Use TaskanaEngine's method getClassificationService, getTaskService and getWorkbasketService in order to obtain the various service objects that are required to create, delete and manipulate tasks, workbaskets and classifications.

-What to watch out for when contributing?

-As mentioned above our backend code is written in Java.
-We now updated to Java 11 but still we have to ensure downward compatibility to Java 8.
-The reason is that possible users may keep on working with their Java 8 environment.
-By providing downward compatibility we take care that yet those users stay able to integrate TASKANA without upgrading.

-For that reason in our main classes we should only use the Java feature set which is available in jdk8.
-In our test classes we can additionally implement functionality up to Java 11.